KingsGambitLab/Lecture_Notes/Akash Articles/Kruskal's Algorithm.md

 What is the "**Minimum Spanning Tree**" ? and even before that, what is a "**Spanning Tree**"?

 ### Spanning Tree (ST)

-Spanning Tree for a given graph is a subgraph, which is a tree that includes every vertex of a graph with minimum possible number of edges.
+Spanning Tree for a given undirected graph is a subgraph, which is a tree that includes every vertex of a graph with minimum possible number of edges.

 ### Quiz Time